Cosa vuol dire street wear? - Horda Brand Streetwear

 Collaborations and Limited Editions

-In recent years, collaborations between streetwear brands and luxury brands have gained a lot of attention.
-These partnerships, such as the one between Supreme and Louis Vuitton, have led to the creation of exclusive and limited collections that merge the world of luxury with that of streetwear, further expanding its appeal.
+In recent years, collaborations between streetwear and luxury brands have gained considerable attention.
+These partnerships, such as the one between Supreme and Louis Vuitton, have led to the creation of exclusive, limited-edition collections that merge the worlds of luxury and streetwear, further broadening its appeal.

 The Evolution of Street Wear

-As the 1990s came around, streetwear began to spread even further, thanks in part to the growth of hip-hop culture and the popularity of sneakers.
-Brands like Nike and Adidas began to collaborate with artists and designers, bringing streetwear fashion to a wider audience.
-Specialty shops and pop-up stores began to pop up in cities, offering hard-to-find pieces and creating spaces for fans to gather.
+With the advent of the 1990s, streetwear began to spread further, thanks in part to the expansion of hip-hop culture and the popularity of sneakers.
+Brands like Nike and Adidas began collaborating with artists and designers, bringing streetwear fashion to a wider audience.
+Specialty shops and pop-up stores began to pop up in cities, offering hard-to-find items and creating spaces for enthusiasts to gather.

 2000s: Globalization

-In the 2000s, street wear underwent a true globalization.
-Thanks to the advent of the internet and social media, trends quickly spread across the world.
+In the 2000s, streetwear underwent a veritable globalization.
+Thanks to the advent of the internet and social media, trends spread rapidly across the globe.
 Emerging brands and independent designers found a platform to showcase their creations, giving rise to an increasingly diverse and accessible fashion scene.

 Today: Street Wear and Sustainability

 Today, the streetwear landscape is constantly evolving.
-An increasingly relevant theme is that of sustainability.
-Consumers have become more aware of the environmental impact of fashion and many brands are trying to adopt more eco-friendly practices, using recycled materials and promoting ethical production.
+Sustainability is an increasingly important topic.
+Consumers have become more aware of the environmental impact of fashion, and many brands are seeking to adopt more eco-friendly practices, using recycled materials and promoting ethical production.

 Social and Cultural Impact